 Serverless exists within the IT org.
 When we originally thought about solutions you looked at a container or going on to lambda.
 But as Mark is saying, it has expanded since then.
-Industry has been having the same debate.
+The industry has been having the same debate.
 And the industry has been rolling out serverless for 10 years.
 It has stopped being an argument over serverless versus containers.
 With the modern cloud, you are working with Product and Business.
 And you need to start talking in the language of capabilities.
 You need to develop a ubiquitous language about building blocks to describe getting capability into production.
 We know what the modern cloud has under the hood.
 But we have to evolve to talk in business terms.
 And pick capabilities over all else and stop talking about Lambda!

-The well architected approach helps to frame it.
+The well-architected approach helps to frame it.
 Is it secure and operationally excellent?
 Have you checked that it is performant and reliable?
 Is it cost optimised and sustainable?
 Those capability conversations are supplanting the discussions on whether you are using serverless or not.

-Paradigm shift of modern cloud theory
+The paradigm shift of modern cloud theory

 There’s a mindset change required.
 I remember the penny dropped for me years ago.
 A lot of people think that Lambda was the first serverless service.
 It was actually S3 storage which was two services before that.
 It caused a major difference.
 When people started using S3, they had a change in mindset.
 What blew my mind was the chaining or eventing of things.
-You no longer thought of it as a call stack, where you go down a stack and backup again.
+You no longer thought of it as a call stack, where you go down a stack and back up again.
 You always put that in as a false constraint in the early days.
 Now you could say ‘if this, then do that’, and trigger different things.
 It is a completely different way of thinking.

-Modern cloud is a similar way of thinking where things trigger other things.
+A modern cloud is a similar way of thinking where things trigger other things.
 So you have a different abstraction layer.

 Modern cloud versus legacy cloud

-But another thing we have been thinking about is modern cloud versus legacy cloud.
+But another thing we have been thinking about is the modern cloud versus the legacy cloud.
 Legacy cloud is the traditional call stack in the cloud.
 There’s a whole bunch of stuff that’s going to be running hot all the time.
 It’s really just stuff that should be in your data centre, but it’s now in the cloud.
 For anyone, it’s quite a challenging question.
 But a lot of people look back at their traditional stack and suddenly realise it’s actually a legacy monolith in the cloud.

 You do not have the advantage of loose coupling, elasticity, global scaling or space renovation.
 And it’s very hard to adopt any new modern cloud features.